 If stateful L4 mechanisms (e.g. TCP) are used, the above packet forwarding between source PSA and target PSA requires the EC environment to support migrating of L4 contexts.

 Solution #27 and #38 buffer packets while the server is being relocated so that packets can be delivered even if with higher latency.
 If L4 flows/congestion control is based on measured latency, additional buffering may distort estimates of latency and throughput.

+For these solutions, the assumption is that, either the application client has lost communication to source EAS and it tries to connect to target EAS instead.
+Or the communication to source EAS is still possible, but the application client tries to set up a connection over the new PSA with the target EAS which it is not yet ready.

+For the second case, alternatives to packet buffering in the core would be for example, to postpone at the application client the sending of packets to the target EAS till it is ready (notified via application layer coordination), or to buffer the packets in the target EAS, which postpones processing till it is prepared.

+Buffering of packets in the 5GC may be applied to all connectivity models.
+Whether Buffering of uplink packets applies or not to the traffic of certain application depends on the specific application requirement.

 7.2.2 Evaluation for Key Issue #2: UE DNS cache renewal and EAS reselection by UE